Why is HUD Redeveloping Watersheds in Rural Iowa?

 In fact, the largest arable last mass in the world is threaded by its largest inland waterway network.
 The U.S. has more miles of navigable inland waterway (17,600) than the rest of the world combined.
 Unsurprisingly, the battle to settle the Midwest's grassland seas and its veins of mighty rivers wasn’t without its own environmental setbacks and failures, including plenty of terrible floods—but most infamously an anti-water disaster known as the Dust Bowl.

 The stakes are just as higher or higher today.
 Now there are more than 7 billion people to feed and a modern, just-in-time global economy to maintain.
-We have more technology to subdue nature, and we've used it to great benefit.
+Humanity has more technology to subdue nature, and we've used it to our great benefit.
 Global hunger, poverty, and malnourishment have all made incredible gains in the past 30 years—with billions elevated beyond minimum subsistence and hundreds of millions rising in middle classes around the world.
 Risk is globally diversified, so if there is a natural disaster or a crop failure, aid can be quickly redirected from elsewhere.
 A century ago there was no ship or plane of clean water, medical supplies and meals-ready-to-eat to dispatch to desperate , starving peoples in need.

-But it also means we are more globally integrated, and the crop failure on the far side of the world has more of an impact than it did in the 1800’s.
+But it also means humanity is more globally integrated, and the crop failure on the far side of the world has more of an impact than it did in the 1800’s.
 A hurricane in the right place at the right time can raise the price of your cup of coffee or chicken fried rice before it even makes landfall thanks to the speed of modern markets.
 And because the scale of the human machine is so large today, there are more of the “right places” (or wrong places) for hurricanes, floods, droughts or other environmental malady to hit and make an impact.

 And they are—there has been a major crop failure every year for more than a decade running.
 Most years in the century so far have experienced at least one major crop failure somewhere in the world.
 In 2008, a perfect storm of conditions capped by exploding oil prices led to food riots in more than 30 countries and unrest around the world.